bennyschmidt/google-minus/README.md

-# google-minus-reddit
+# google-minus
 Google Search that excludes Reddit and Quora.